Let’s be honest. Having a website can be an advantage for a small business owner. Yet, it can be a disadvantage, too.

 If your business is growing and people ask you the same questions repeatedly, you can make FAQ (Frequently Asked Questions) section in your site.

 You’re running a business to share value with the community.
 That’s what your customers pay for.
-If you research about how to share more value, you will find many resources to write about.
+If you research how to share more value, you will find many resources to write about.

 This is a process to build your online presence.
 We call it “Digital Branding.”
 It takes time and effort to build your brand.
 But once it’s built, it will be recognized as an authority in your community.